-A perfect all-round lubricant, polish and rust preventive.
-FLUSHING OIL Washes out dirt and sediment from crankcase and bearings.
-Always use it before filling up with fresh motor oil.
-SPECIAL LUBRICANTS For every need-water proof for water pumps.
-Penola Leaded Compound for extra pressure-Universal-Transmission - Gear - Wheel Bearing - Free Wheeling-Penetrating and Wet LUBRICATION Trained men, special greases, checked service.
+For every need-water proof for water pumps.
+Penola Leaded Compound for extra pressure-Universal-Transmis-sion - Gear - Wheel Bearing - Free Wheeling-Penetrating and Wet Clutch lubricants.
+LUBRICATION Trained men, special greases, checked service.
 Complete insurance against the money loss and danger of improper lubrication.
 KEROSENE Pure, clean, burns bright and hot.
 No foul odors.
 Highly refined, ideal for every household use.
 MAPS - INFORMATION Free.
 Large, clear, complete, colored road maps-folded to pocket size.
 Humble men will help you to go where you want-and to get what you want.
 SERVICES - FIRST-AID Air, water, ice water free.
 Telephone stations.
 Cold drinks.
 General assistance and advice on motorists' problems of all kinds.
 Fire extinguishers at all stations and on all trucks and cars.
-First-aid equipment. cially designed for all needs and all purses.
-Humble men are doubly trained - first, to be expert at their work; second, to be courteous and helpful to the motorist ....
+First-aid equipment.
+Of vital importance to business and family, the automobile requires a wide variety of products and skilled attention.
+If it runs and looks well, it will cost less in the long run.
+Humble quality products are especially designed for all needs and all purses.
+Humble men are doubly trained - first, to be expert at their work; second, to be courteous and helpful to the motorist ...
 Shop for your car with Humble.
-SERVICE YOUR FAVORS REPEAR WICHITA, Kan., Nov.
-10. - Mrs. Myra McHenry, 83, owner of the original Carrie Nation hatchet and lieutenant of Mrs. Nation in her saloon-smashing days, new is in fa-vor of repealing the 18th amend- The government has made a mes of trying to enforce prohibition and the dry cause would be best served returning prohibition enforcement to the states," Mrs. McHenry said.
-Still active physically and mentally despite her advanced years, she plans to make a series of speeches She said her arrival at her decision to favor repeal only after much thought and prayer.
-She said she gar Stailings.
-They announce that had lived through both federal and this is to be a weekly publication latter much more effective.
-Mrs. McHenry began her career as She was an active prohibitionist be-fore Mrs. Carry Nation of Medicine Hat began to smash saloons.
-When Mrs. Nation began to use her hatchet on Wichita liquor estabshments, Mrs. McHenry joined her and became one of her closest lieutenants.
-Mrs. Nation's first hatchet, the subject of sculptors and fregiven to Mrs. McHenry.
+SERVICE YOUR HUMBLE GET THE BEST NO EXTRA COST LIEUTENANT OF CARRIE NATION FAVORS REPEAL WICHITA, Kan., Nov.
+10. - Mrs. Myra McHenry, 83, owner of the original Carrie Nation hatchet and a lieutenant of Mrs. Nation in her vor of repealing the 18th amend- "The government has made a mess of trying to enforce prohibition and the dry cause would be best served returning prohibition enforcement to the states," Mrs. McHenry said.
+Still active physically and mentally despite her advanced years, she plans to make a series of speeches She said her arrival at her decision to favor repeal only after much She said she had lived through both federal and state enforcement and found the latter much more effective.
+Mrs. McHenry began her career as a dry crusader at Howard, Kan.
+She was an active prohibitionist before Mrs. Carry Nation of Medicine Hat began to smash saloons.
+When Mrs. Nation began to use her hatchet on Wichita liquor establishments, Mrs. McHenry joined her and became one of her closest lieutenants.
+Mrs. Nation's first hatchet, the subject of sculptors and frequently used in dry gatherings, was given to Mrs. McHenry.
 DECISION SAVES MAN'S LIFE SALEM, Ore., Nov.
-10. - Forrest whether to make a third sea trip as deck cadet on the freighter Nevada, or to enter Williamette university The Nevada sank off Amatignak Isand and 44 men were drowned.
+10. - Forrest Robinson of Portland demated whether to make a third sea trip as deck cadet on the freighter Nevada, or to enter Williamette university here as a freshman.
+He chose school.
+The Nevada sank off Amatignak Isand and 44 men were drowned.

-... you can cook breakfast, lunch and dinner with natural gas.
+... you can cook dinner with natural gas.
 Having at each meal a variety of different things that would please the family and heap praise upon mother.
 It costs less than a third of a cent per person to cook a meal with natural gas.
-It saves you time and energy as well as money. . . . . . . . . .
+It saves you time and energy as well as money.....